TheZett/aiseirigh/README.md

 If done properly, the BaryonSweeper should now show some crypto stuff in its Protocol Monitor box.
 Then the PSP should automatically turn on and boot into Aiseirigh!
 Congratulations!
 Once Aiseirigh has booted, you can disconnect the BaryonSweeper from your PSP.
-You might want to have the external charges connected to your PSP while it is running Aiseirigh.
+You might want to have the external charger connected to your PSP while it is running Aiseirigh.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------